AntaresSimulatorTeam/antares-xpansion/docs/developer-guide/2-problem-modification.md

 - add constraint on `CoutExtremiteVersOrigineDeLInterconnexion`

 ### 3- Read additional candidate constrains
-antares-xpansion setting file can contains `additional-constraints` parameter.
+Antares-Xpansion setting file can contains `additional-constraints` parameter.

 In this case the file is used to define additional constraints for each candidate.
 For more information on file format see corresponding user guide (TODO : add reference ?)